AlexJReid/blog/content/posts/local-api/index.md

 ## A solution with Consul and Envoy
 One way to do this is with a service mesh.
 This is a way of connecting services together to build a secure, observable and malleable system.
 [HashiCorp introduces the concepts more fully in this video](https://www.consul.io/docs/connect).
 Consul and Envoy Proxy are used to form this example service mesh.

 The test environment is running within a cloud provider.
-My local development machine, `whitby`, is on the same network, thanks to a [Tailscale](https://tailscale.net).
-Other VPNs are available!
+My local development machine, `whitby` joins the same network, thanks to [Tailscale](https://tailscale.net).

 ![Tailscale machine list](tailscale-machines.png)